camunda/camunda-docs-manual/content/user-guide/quarkus-integration/configuration.md

 quarkus.camunda.datasource=engine-datasource
 ```

-### Using Quarkus Transaction Integration with CockroachDB

-Quarkus allows its users to control transaction boundaries.
-This is documented on their [Quarkus Transactions][quarkus-transactions]
-page.
-In case you use the Quarkus Transactions Integration with CockroachDB, please see the documentation section on
-[external transaction management with CockroachDB][crdb-transactions] to understand how to configure the Camunda process
-engine correctly.

 ## Example

 The following is an example of a Quarkus `application.properties` file that provides custom values for the process